Phthiotis: Mythology

+and who were called Myrmidons and Hellenes and Achaians;

+of those fifty ships the leader was Achilles.

+These names are generally believed to have referred to places mostly in the Spercheios valley in what is now Phthiotis in Central Greece.

-"Phthiotis" means "the region of Phthia", the southernmost region of ancient Thessaly around Pharsalus and home of Achilles.
-In Classical times, it also referred to the region of Achaea Phthiotis, which bordered on Thessalian Phthiotis to the south and east.
-Achaea Phthiotis covered the northern part of the present regional unit Phthiotis and the southern part of present Magnesia.
-The southeastern part of present Phthiotis was covered by the ancient region Locris, and the southwestern part was ancient Malis and Ainis.
+In Classical times, Phthiotis referred to the region of Achaea Phthiotis, which bordered Thessalian Phthiotis from the south and east.
+Achaea Phthiotis covered the northern part of the present-day regional unit of Phthiotis and the southern part of present-day Magnesia (regional unit).

+The southeastern part of present-day Phthiotis covered the ancient region of Opuntian Locris.
+The southwestern part was ancient Malis and Ainis.